Nutzzz/SpinnakerAdventure/README.md

 The next section at 0x1A (in green) is a control sequence of some kind.
 I'm also unclear on the specifics here, but it will be repeated at the start of a new channel.

 `C6` (at 0x21) is the absolute pitch at the beginning of a channel.
 It corresponds with C# in the fourth octave.
 The following section (in red) represents notes. `01` indicates no pitch change from the prior value, for the note length in the first index of the array (in this case, one beat). `72` indicates a rise of 7 semitones (i.e., C#->D->D#->E->F->F#->G->G#) up to G#, still in the fourth octave, for the length provided in the second index of the array (six beats).
-The next byte, `81`, since the first nibble is 0x8 and it's not `80` (the start/stop control code), then it's a rest for the length in the first index of the array (one beat). `91` indicates a fall by 7 half-steps, returning us to C#4, for one beat.
+The next byte, `81`, since the first nibble is 0x8 and it's not `80` (the stop control code), then it's a rest for the length in the first index of the array (one beat). `91` indicates a fall by 7 half-steps, returning us to C#4, for one beat.
 In the end, the entirety of the audio is:

 C#4 x1, G#4 x6, rest x1, C#4 x1, G#4 x1, rest x2, C#4 x1, G#4 x16

 It sounds like: "Da-doooo, da-do da-dooooooo!"

-And finally, we get the `80` start/stop control code.
+And finally, we get the `80` stop control code.

-### Commodore 64 Sound Format
+### Commodore 64 sound format

 The C64 files I've analyzed are very similar to the PCjr ones.
 The C64's [MOS 6581 SID](https://en.wikipedia.org/wiki/MOS_Technology_6581) is 3-channel, though it is much more flexible with the sounds that it can output (i.e., each channel can use noise generation or 4 different waveforms *simultaneously*, filtration and ADSR envelope modification).

+Note I have also heard at least one instance of the noise channel being used by the C64.

-There are an additional two bytes at the beginning that are always `20 41` in the ones that I've looked at so far.
+There are an additional two bytes at the beginning of a file that are always `20 41` in the ones that I've looked at so far.

 The control code at the start of a channel is a bit different.
-It's still six bytes starting with `50 00`, but rather than always being followed with `08 40 00 80`, it could be e.g., `08 20 05 C5` or `0F 40 00 80`.
-Does this mean that `C5` is an alternate start code?--though it seems `80` is still used for stops.
+It's still six bytes starting with `50 00`, but the next 4 control the waveform and ADSR envelope.
+Initially I thought the `80` in the sixth byte on PC and Atari meant that it was both start and stop, but since it varies here it probably doesn't mean start at all.
+The third byte seems to always be `08` or `0F`, and the latter only affects square waves (per the next byte), and adds another waveform (sawtooth maybe?) with the same pitch on top.
+The fourth byte is the waveform type: it seems that `10` is triangle, `20` is sawtooth, and `40` is square.
+It may be that `80` is white noise.

-There is also a final code after the last `80` that varies: I've seen e.g., `00`, `01`, `02`, `81`, and `FF`.
+C64 also has a final code after the last `80` that varies: I've seen e.g., `00`, `01`, `02`, `81`, and `FF`.

-### Atari ST Sound Format
+### Atari ST sound format

-The 4 models prior to the STE had a [Yahama YM2149](https://en.wikipedia.org/wiki/General_Instrument_AY-3-8910), which apparently produces "similar results" to the chip in the PCjr.
+All four models prior to the STe had a [Yahama YM2149](https://en.wikipedia.org/wiki/General_Instrument_AY-3-8910), which apparently produces "similar results" to the chip in the PCjr.

-Given that, perhaps it should not be surprising that the sound files are very similar to the PCjr versions; some are actually identical.
+Given that, perhaps it should not be surprising that the sound files are also very similar to the PCjr versions; some are actually identical.
+However, it looks like sometimes the new channel control codes are 8 bytes instead of 6.

+### Apple II sound format

+The three models prior to the IIGS had a very basic speaker.
+Add-in music cards were available, but SAS only supports the speaker.

+Because of this, the sound files are very similar to the .IB versions.
+There are three extra bytes at the start of the file, so the note data doesn't start until address 0x23.